jessicaluong/CMPT419-Project/README.md

 ## Step 4.
 Quit applications
 To quit Python webcam capture, press 'q' or 'Escape'.
 To quit Unity application, press 'Command-Q' on Mac.

+# Structure of Code and Dataset

+Our project is organized into three folders: Python, Unity, and Jupyter.

+## Python folder

+## Unity folder

+## Jupyter folder

 # Reflection